 - Several watering cans with a rose type sprinkler head or a hose with hot and cold water

 - Several large old bath towels and one small towel for the ears and face area

 - A hose connected to the water supply, close at hand

 - Two small sponges (baby sponges are ideal) or cup for the ears and face

 - Preferably a friend/family member to help occupy and reassure your donkey and to run and get more water.

 How to bathe your donkey

 - Use the shampoo sparingly and massage into the body.
 Remember the more you use the more there is to rinse.
 Start from the neck down, paying attention to the mane, the withers, the armpits and the groin area; these are the common areas for lice.

-- Use a small sponge to wet the face and areas behind the ears and hollows above the eyes (other favourite spots for lice).
+- Use a small sponge to wet the face and areas behind the ears and hollows above the eyes; this is another common site for lice.
 Use your spare hand to protect your donkey’s eyes.

-- Pat your donkey dry using old towels, this is the bit that your donkey will like.
-Use the small towel to gently dab dry the ears and hollows
+- Pat your donkey dry using old towels, this is the bit that your donkey will enjoy.
+Use a small towel and dab gently to dry the ears and face.